Construction & Project Management

 Develop a holistic approach to the planning, monitoring and control of construction projects by integrating the technical knowledge of design, engineering and construction with financial, legal, IT, commercial leadership and managerial skills of business administration in the management of simple to complex projects through their various stages from inception, feasibility, strategy, design, construction, commissioning and into maintenance; and in construction organisations; e.g. construction economics and finance, strategic management, information systems, construction law, international construction markets and competitive advantage

-Develop critical and analytical problem-solving skills across a broad range of subjects and transferable skills that relate to literacy, numeracy, computing, teamwork, group work, and personal presentations and interactions to prepare graduates for more general employment.
+Develop critical and analytical problem-solving skills across a broad range of subjects and transferable skills that relate to literacy, numeracy, computing, teamwork, group work, and personal presentations and interactions to prepare graduates for more general employment

 Subjects taught

-Project Management, Planning and Control (20 CATS)
+Project Management, Planning and Control (20 credits)

-Project Planning for Sustainability (20 CATS)
+Project Planning for Sustainability (20 credits)

-Construction Economics & Construction Finance (20 CATS)
+Construction Economics and Construction Finance (20 credits)

 Optional Modules

-Building Information Modelling in Practice (10 CATS)
+Building Information Modelling in Practice (10 credits)

-Emerging Digital Technology (10 CATS)
+Emerging Digital Technology 1 (10 credits)

-Facilities Management & Asset Management (10 CATS)
+Facilities Management / Asset Management (10 credits)

-Construction Law 2 (10 CATS)
+Construction Law 2 (10 credits)

 Entry requirements